 Tsitsikamma National Partk stretches for 80km from the Krom River Forest Station to the Salt River.
-It lies between the Tsitsikamma Mountains and the coast.
+It lies between the Tsitsikamma Mountains and the coast in the beautiful Garden Route.
 Tsitsikamma is a Khoisan (early inhabitants of the area) word meaning, "place of much water" and is Africa's oldest and largest marine reserve, playing a vital role in the preservation and conservation of marine fauna and flora.

 The Tsitsikamma’s spectacular scenery includes the Indian Ocean breakers, pounding rocky shores beneath 180 m high cliffs, ever-green forests and fynbos (proteas and heath) rolling down to the sea in a lush carpet where ancient rivers have carved their path to the ocean through rocky ravines.